 An ideal framework for supporting decision-making would involve two key steps, firstly connecting management actions to flow changes, and secondly connecting flow changes to ecological responses (PetersonFreeman2016; DeWeberPeterson2020; Triana2021).
 Both steps can involve complex models and substantial uncertainty, often representing an interdisciplinary challenge.
 Threshold values for “sufficient” flows would be ideal for a management context (Rosenfeld2017), but can be difficult to identify and in some cases may not exist (LuedersMcManamay2023).
-Additionally, quantifying ecological responses to “designer” or functional flows is arguably more suited for supporting water resource management than identifying natural flow regimes (Arthington2014, Webb2018), though some may suggest that all possible historical flow components should be preserved (e.g., Bower2022), as the designer flows approach may risk overlooking ecological flow needs that are not currently monitored.
+Additionally, water resource management is arguably better supported by quantifying ecological responses to “designer” or functional flows than by identifying natural flow regimes (Arthington2014, Webb2018), though some may suggest that all possible historical flow components should be preserved (e.g., Bower2022), as the designer flows approach may risk overlooking ecological flow needs that are not currently monitored.
 Finally, stakeholders in at least one study requested flow-ecology relationships based on empirical monitoring, rather than more easily-simulated proxies like flow changes or thermal exposure (DeWeberPeterson2020).

-The present study is a longitudinal analysis, using empirical data and a case study, to address one of the two key links identified above: using empirical data to predict a biological response to measurable (and simulable) changes in flow metrics.
-A forthcoming companion study will complete the second link, predicting flow changes from management actions, and summarize the outcomes of a portfolio of water and land use scenarios.
+The present study is a longitudinal analysis, using empirical data and a case study, to address the second of the two key links identified above: using empirical data to predict a biological response to measurable (and simulatable) changes in flow metrics, i.e., a “hydrologic benefit function”.
+This provides the critical link to assess fish benefits due to future alternative watershed management practices affecting the hydrology of a stream ecosystem.
+A forthcoming companion study will investigate the other link, predicting flow changes from watershed management actions by developing an appropriate hydrologic model; then use hydrologic benefit functions to summarize the outcomes of a portfolio of water and land use scenarios.

 2 Case study: setting and species of concern